gallofeliz/hen-backup/README.md

 You can use the CLI client to interract with the daemon :
 - `sudo docker-compose exec backup client list-snapshots my-repository`
-- `sudo docker-compose exec backup client restore-snapshot my-repository snapshot_sha`
+- `sudo docker-compose exec backup client restore-snapshot my-repository snapshot_sha --priority next`

 ## Warning